EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/HA-RDSH-farm-with-Azure-DB-trainer-preparation.md

     0d6dbacb-44a1-49cb-b2c3-8ca0e39f1791 Max Mustermann Max.Mustermann@easyon.at Member
     ````

-    For each user, the script will create a resource group and assign the roles SQL DB Contributor and SQL Server Contributor to the user.
+    For each user, the script will create resource groups and assign the roles SQL DB Contributor and SQL Server Contributor to the user.

     ````
     ResourceGroupName : HARDSH-Susi.Sorglos